Season two taste

 several cinnamon rolls finished baking, waiting to be iced.

-20. Pull them from the oven when they are fully cooked and brown.
+20. Pull them from the oven when they are fully cooked and golden brown.
 This is when the aroma will be filling the whole house!

 How to Make Cream Cheese Icing